Dworv/snarvei/notes.md

 https://www.kernel.org/doc/html/v4.12/input/uinput.html Also looking into `tfc`, seems promising.

+`tfc` doesn't seem to have all the keys we need, may need to fork it or something.

 ## GUI
 Will probably use GTK-rs, as this is intended for Linux desktops